+There are many advantages of a crown as they are custom made and aesthetically pleasing to give you the result you are looking for.
 We all want healthy, well functioning beautiful teeth.
 However, many patients are dealing with severely chipped or worn teeth, fractured teeth, teeth with large cavities, discolored and misshapen teeth.
 A dental crown is the best option to repair teeth to their natural appearance and function.
-Crowns are custom made and aesthetically pleasing to give you the result you are looking for.

 What Is A Crown?

 A crown is an artificial covering, or cap that completely covers over a prepared tooth.
 The material can be made of: metal (gold), porcelain-fused-to-metal, all porcelain or zirconia (ceramic metal oxide).
 A crown is recommended for restorative procedures and elective cosmetic procedures.
 Crowns strengthen weak teeth and conceal cosmetic flaws.